blip-cmd/rn-assignment3-11357610/README.md

 - FlatList or SectionList: Rendering lists of tasks
 - Image: Displaying icons and images

-### Requirements:

-- Recreate the provided design in the UI mockup.
-- Utilize all core components listed above.
-- Include at least eight categories such as Exercise, Study, Code, Cook, etc.
-- Provide a list of 15 ongoing tasks.
-- Style the application to closely match the provided UI design.
-- Use custom components throughout the application.

-### Instructions:

-1. Clone this repository to your local machine.
-2. Commit each task separately to track progress effectively.
-3. Access the UI Design [here](provided_UI_design.png) (link to UI Design).
-4. Download resources for the application from the Figma file [here](#) (link to Figma file).
-5. Write a README file that includes a brief description of each component's usage and screenshots of the app.

 ### Usage:

 To get started with the project: